-On the evening of June 30, 2010, a fire broke out in a maintenance/storage building at the Michigan Tech Portage Golf Course that caused significant damage to the building and its contents.
+On the evening of June 30, 2010, a fire broke out in a maintenance/storage building at the Michigan Tech Portage Golf Club that caused significant damage to the building and its contents.
 The building did not have fire sprinklers.

-A fire broke out in the Michigan Tech Archives located in the garden level of the library building at approximately 11:30 AM on October 26, 2012.
-There was minor fire damage, but significant water damage to the garden-level building and its contents occurred.
-The library building is fully sprinklered.
+A fire broke out in the Michigan Tech Archives located in the garden level of the J.R.
+Vanpelt and John and Ruanne Opie Library building at approximately 11:30 AM on October 26, 2012.
+The fire was contained within a few square yards, but water damage was extensive.
+The floor was flooded, and several stacks of documents were heavily sprayed by the sprinklers and fire hoses.
+Less than 20 percent of the documents in the archive's stacks were affected.
+The library was closed for 48 hours following this incident.
+The building is fully sprinklered.